Addressing Local Realism through Bell Tests at Colliders: Bell Tests

 For example, the detection loophole states that if too many events go undetected, the remaining sample may be biased, potentially leading to a false violation of Bell's inequality.
 An experiment with a low detection efficiency, therefore, does not exclude the class of local hidden variable models that cause a biased sample of events to be detected.
 This loophole is addressed by designing an experiment with a higher detection efficiency or by invoking the fair sampling assumption~\cite{Garg:1986wd}.
 This assumption states that the detected events are statistically representative of the total set of events.

 It is not possible to close every loophole, however, as the number of remaining loopholes shrinks, the class of allowed local hidden variable models becomes increasingly baroque~\cite{Larsson:2014rzp}.
+Superdeterminism is a loophole that always persists.
 For that reason, while it is preferable that an experiment address more loopholes, experiments which cannot address some loopholes, like collider experiments, are still interesting.